Xilinx/vck190-base-trd/overlays/xvdpu/README.md

 To get performance back, there is workaround to change the default NOC parameters for Vitis 2022.1.

-Adding the following line to your tcl scripts '$HOME/.Xilinx/Vivado/Vivado_init.tcl'
+Before compiling the project, adding the following line to your tcl scripts '$HOME/.Xilinx/Vivado/Vivado_init.tcl'

 ```
 set_param place.preplaceNOC true